In a small number of instances, the Send to Neat function of Neat 5 will not work properly after installation.

 4. After checking this path, go back to the folder tree on the left, and this time navigate to HKEY_CURRENT_USER at the top of the list.

-Expand this folder, then select Software, followed by The Neat Company, and finally, Send to Neat.
+Expand this folder, then select Software, The Neat Company, and finally, Send to Neat.
 Check the Client Application listing here as well, and add the correct path once again if it is missing.

 NOTE: It is important that both locations are checked– please be certain to check both HKEY_LOCAL_MACHINE and HKEY_CURRENT_USER.